-As a PCBU, the board is committed to providing and maintaining a safe and healthy workplace and to providing the information, training and supervision needed to achieve this to ensure the health and safety of all students, staff and other people in the workplace.
-The board is responsible for ensuring health and safety procedures are developed and implemented, however, employees need to be aware of their responsibilities and comply with the board's health and safety policy and school procedures.
+As a PCBU, the Board is committed to providing and maintaining a safe and healthy workplace and to providing the information, training and supervision needed to achieve this to ensure the health and safety of all students, staff and other people in the workplace.
+The Board is responsible for ensuring health and safety procedures are developed and implemented, however, employees need to be aware of their responsibilities and comply with the Board's health and safety policy and school procedures.

-The board will, as far as is reasonably practicable; comply with the provisions of legislation dealing with health and safety in the workplace, by:
+The Board will, as far as is reasonably practicable; comply with the provisions of legislation dealing with health and safety in the workplace, by:

-- providing a safe physical and emotional learning environment - ensuring a health and safety strategy/plan is in place and engagement and consultation with workers and the school community on the strategy occurs - providing adequate facilities, including ensuring access and ensuring property and equipment is safe to use and students and workers are not exposed to hazards - ensuring there is an effective method in place for identifying, assessing and controlling hazards.
-This includes recording and investigating injuries, and reporting serious harm incidents - having a commitment to a culture of continuous improvement
+- Providing a safe physical and emotional learning environment. - Ensuring a health and safety strategy/plan is in place and engagement and consultation with workers and the school community on the strategy occurs. - Providing adequate facilities, including ensuring access and ensuring property and equipment is safe to use and students and workers are not exposed to hazards. - Ensuring there is an effective method in place for identifying, assessing and controlling hazards.
+This includes recording and investigating injuries and reporting serious harm incidents. - Having a commitment to a culture of continuous improvement.

-The principal, as Officer has responsibility for implementing this policy and therefore must:
+The Principal, as Officer has responsibility for implementing this policy and therefore must:

-- exercise due diligence in accordance with the provisions of the health and safety legislation, and in particular the six due diligence obligations2 - take all reasonable steps to protect students, staff and visitors to the school from unsafe or unhealthy conditions or practices - ensure that the staff code of conduct is implemented effectively - ensure there is zero tolerance to unacceptable behaviour, such as bullying, and that there are effective processes in place - provide a smoke free environment - ensure a risk analysis management system (RAMS) is in place and carried out - seek approval for overnight stays/camps/visits attesting first to their compliance with above - · consult with the community every two years regarding the health programme being delivered to students - provide information and training opportunities to employees - advise the board chair of any emergency situations as soon as possible - ensure all employees and other workers at the school will take reasonable care to: - cooperate with school health and safety procedures - comply with the health and safety legislation, duties of workers - ensure their own safety at work - promote and contribute to a safety conscious culture at the school.
+- Exercise due diligence in accordance with the provisions of the health and safety legislation, and in particular the six due diligence obligations2. - Take all reasonable steps to protect students, staff and visitors to the school from unsafe or unhealthy conditions or practices. - Ensure that the staff code of conduct is implemented effectively. - Ensure there is zero tolerance to unacceptable behaviour, such as bullying, and that there are effective processes in place. - Provide a smoke free environment. - Ensure a risk analysis management system (RAMS) is in place and carried out. - Seek approval for overnight stays/camps/visits attesting first to their compliance with above. - Consult with the community every two years regarding the health programme being delivered to students. - Provide information and training opportunities to employees. - Advise the Presiding Member of any emergency situations as soon as possible. - Ensure all employees and other workers at the school will take reasonable care to: - Cooperate with school health and safety procedures. - Comply with the health and safety legislation, duties of workers . - Ensure their own safety at work. - Promote and contribute to a safety conscious culture at the school.